saturnlighting/literature-review/README.md

 A substantial number of papers found in our search focused on what type of road lighting is best suited for cyclists.
-That is, in investigating which lighting attributes, such as illuminance, light temperature, uniformity and glare, are the most appropriate to guarantee the safety of cyclists.
+That is, in investigating which lighting attributes, such as illuminance, light temperature, uniformity, and glare, are the most appropriate to guarantee the safety of cyclists.

 Some of these papers were on Smart Street Lighting.
-In other words, in lighting systems that adapts to the movement of pedestrians, cyclists, and cars (e.g. Gagliardi et al. (2020); Abdullah et al. (2019); Juntunen et al. (2018)).
+In other words, in lighting systems that adapt to the movement of pedestrians, cyclists, and cars (e.g. Gagliardi et al. (2020); Abdullah et al. (2019); Juntunen et al. (2018)).